terraprompt/fragaria/fragaria/frontend/README.md

 To deploy the frontend, you need to:

 1. Build the frontend: `npm run build`
-2. Start the Fragaria server: `fargaria-server`
+2. Start the Fragaria server: `fragaria-server`

 The Fragaria server will automatically serve the built frontend files.